*SPOILER ALERT! *

 The

-than he had been in life.
-Eena yearned to hug the man, but she understood he
+handsome than he had appeared in life.
+Eena yearned to throw her arms around him;

-Eena.”
-The captain seemed happy to see her too, yet his face bore signs of
+captain smiled in return.
+He seemed happy to see her too, yet his face bore

-strain and weariness.
+signs of strain.
 “How long has it been?”
-His brow communicated concern with
+His brow communicated concern with the

 “Not